 Your skill sets and expertise matter deeply to patients.
 But in this digital age, your laurels alone won’t drive them through your doors.
 It doesn’t put your practice on the map, especially if you operate in a competitive, oversaturated market.

 What you need is positive news coverage.
-That’s what impresses prospective patients.
+That’s what impresses prospective patients and healthcare clients.

-Think of a PR team like an ace up your sleeve—a ringer, able to work on your behalf to cleverly craft a narrative, spin consumer-oriented press releases, and foster media relationships.
+Think of a medical PR team or a PR professional like an ace up your sleeve—a ringer, able to work on your behalf to cleverly craft a narrative, spin consumer-oriented press releases, manage a healthcare PR campaign, and foster media relationships.

 They have spent years building a social media presence and establishing friendly relations with the influencers in the media.
 And, an experienced firm knows what strings to pull to make your message resonate while accomplishing four essential tasks: